swayll/Pose-estimation-to-VJ-Resalume-TouchDesigner-/README.md

 Or execute pose_estimation_to_udp_osc.ipynb from Jupiter Notebook

 ### Requirements
-All requerements, dependencies and installation [here](https://github.com/ildoonet/tf-pose-estimation)
+All requerements, dependencies and installation process [here](https://github.com/ildoonet/tf-pose-estimation)